Unidata/netcdf-c/man4/netcdf-c.md

   [[\<](#nc_005fdel_005fatt "Previous section in reading order")]   [[\>](#NetCDF-3-Transition-Guide "Next section in reading order")]       [[\<\<](#Attributes "Beginning of this chapter or previous chapter")]   [[Up](#Top "Up section")]   [[\>\>](#NetCDF-3-Transition-Guide "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   ----------------------------------------------------------------- -------------------------------------------------------------------- --- ----------------------------------------------------------------------- --------------------------- ----------------------------------------------------- --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-A. Summary of C Interface {.appendix}
+A. Summary of C Interface
 =========================